odoo/documentation/legal/terms/enterprise.rst

 - pay Odoo SA any applicable charges for the Services of the present Agreement, in accordance with the payment conditions specified in the corresponding invoice ;
-- immediately notify Odoo SA when their actual number of Users or installed Apps exceeds the numbers specified at the signature of the Agreement, and in this event, pay the applicable additional fee as described in section :ref:`charges_standard`;
+- immediately notify Odoo SA when their actual number of Users or their installed Apps exceed the numbers specified at the signature of the Agreement, and in this event, pay the applicable additional fee as described in section :ref:`charges_standard`;
 - take all measures necessary to guarantee the unmodified execution of the part of the Software that verifies the validity of the Odoo Enterprise Edition usage, as described in :ref:`enterprise_access` ;